luiseduardofc1500/luiseduardofc1500/README.md

 ## Salve salve, luis aqui.

- Software Engineering student at the University of Rio Grande do Norte since 2019
+ Software Engineering student at the University of Rio Grande do Norte.
+Over the past two and a half years, I have been studying programming languages such as Java, Python, C, C++ and JavaScript.

+  To pursue my passion for web development, I have been exploring various online resources, such as Udemy and Alura, to enhance my knowledge of front-end and back-end development.
+Moreover, I have been working on several programming projects to strengthen my skills in building scalable and robust web applications.
+I am determined to become a full-stack developer and am excited about the possibilities that lie ahead in this exciting field."

 <div>
   <a href=https://beacons.ai/luiseduardofc1500>